lambdaclass/lambdaworks/docs/src/starks/protocol.md

 One of the most computationally intensive operations performed is polynomial division.
 These can be optimized by utilizing [Fast Fourier Transform](http://web.cecs.pdx.edu/~maier/cs584/Lectures/lect07b-11-MG.pdf) (FFT) to divide each field element in Lagrange form.

 ### Ruffini's rule
-In specific scenarios, such as dividing by a polynomial of the form (x-a), [Ruffini's rule](https://en.wikipedia.org/wiki/Ruffini%27s_rule) can be employed to further enhance performance.
+In specific scenarios, such as dividing by a polynomial of the form $X-a$, for example when building the deep composition polynomial, [Ruffini's rule](https://en.wikipedia.org/wiki/Ruffini%27s_rule) can be employed to further enhance performance.

 ### Bit-reversal ordering of Merkle tree leaves
-As one can see from inspecting the protocol, there are multiple times where, for a polynomial $p$, the prover sends both openings $\text{Open}(p(D), ab^i)$ and $\text{Open}(p(D), -h\omega^i)$.
+As one can see from inspecting the protocol, there are multiple times where, for a polynomial $p$, the prover sends both openings $\text{Open}(p(D), h\omega^i)$ and $\text{Open}(p(D), -h\omega^i)$.
 This implies, a priori, sending two authentication paths.
-Domains can be indexed using bit-reverse ordering to reduce this to a single authentication path for both openings as follows.
+Domains can be indexed using bit-reverse ordering to reduce this to a single authentication path for both openings, as follows.

 The natural way of building a Merkle tree to commit to a vector $(p(h), p(h\omega), p(h\omega^2), \dots, p(h\omega^{2^k-1}))$, is assigning the value $p(h\omega^i)$ to leaf $i$.
 If this is the case, the value $p(h\omega^i)$ is at position $i$ and the value $p(-h\omega^i)$ is at position $i + 2^{k-1}$.
 This is because $-1$ equals $\omega{2^{k-1}}$ for the value $\omega$ used in the protocol.